buildingSMART/IFC4.x-IF/tests/STN01/README.md

 ## Prerequisites
->:information_source: *list the tests that must be passed before performing this test.
-If not applicable, delete the whole "Prerequisites" section.*

 All validation criteria (and usages) of prerequisites' tests shall be **verified for this test too** (regression test principle).
 Prerequisites for the present test case are listed below.

 | Test code | Test title                         | Comments |